 A typical auto repair often has a tough time coming up with marketing ideas.
 Most auto repair shops are too busy running their business and servicing customers and coming up with complete customization repairs that they forget to think about marketing.
 Marketing is one of those things that you don’t realize you need until your well begins to run dry.

 Customers don’t typically make it a point to go and give you a review online.
 In extreme cases (extremely good and extremely bad) customers will go out of their way to give you a review, it’s the run of the mill happy customers you want to try to have them review you.

 Here are some tips to help separate you from other auto repair shops:

-- Ask them, in a professional way
+- Ask in a professional way

-2. Local Community Involvement
+2. Local community involvement

 Getting involved in the local community is a great way to get your name and face out there.
-Not everyone is looking for your services today, but by being involved you can be in their context once they are looking.
+Not everyone is looking for your services today, but by being involved, you can be in their context once they are looking.
 Here are some ideas:

 Online communities can help drive business to your website.